kongregate/asset-bundle-builder/README.md

 * `AssetBundleManifest` always contains the full set of asset bundles as contained in your Unity project when you build your bundles.
 This means that you can't choose when individual bundles are deployed: If you push the latest bundle manifest, all of your asset bundles are now live.
 Using a less opaque data format like JSON allows you to maintain a separate list of live bundles and manually choose when to move each bundle into production.
 Keeping information for all platforms in one file, rather than having a separate file per platform, further eases this process.
 * The format is more extensible, since you can create a subclass of `AssetBundleDescription` and add custom data.
 The `JsonTests.cs` script contains an example of how to do this.

+### Compatibility with Addressables

+In July of 2019 Unity moved their [Addressable Asset System](https://blogs.unity3d.com/2019/07/15/addressable-asset-system/) out of preview status.
+This system is designed to replace asset bundles, and seeks to address many of the same use cases as asset-bundle-builder.
+Unfortunately, this package is not currently compatible with addressables, and it is not clear if compatibility is possible.
+If you believe you have a solution for migrating projects using asset-bundle-builder to the addressable asset system, please [open an issue](https://github.com/kongregate/asset-bundle-builder/issues/new) with your suggestion so that we can discuss integrating that functionality in the package!